patterson-project/icc-services/README.md

   export DOCKERHUB_USERNAME="<your dockerhub username>"
   ```

 ## 7. Clone this Repository

 ## 8. Build and push the local docker containers to dockerhub

 - `cd` into the `/Kubernetes` folder of this repo
 - Execute the `update_cluster.sh` script to build and push all containers
   - This may take quite some time on the first go.
 Depending on your RPi specs, could take anywhere from 5-20 minutes

 ## 9. Configure your cluster secrets

 - Copy the `secrets.yaml` found under `/Kubernetes/Secrets`.
 Rename it to `secrets.yaml` or another name of your choosing
 - Edit the file with a text editor to add the secrets.
 You'll need to add:
   - A Mongo Database Username and Password
   - The address of the Mongo Database (i.e. the address of the current Raspberry Pi.
 This can be found using `ifconfig`)
 - Apply the secrets to your cluster using `kubernetes apply -f secrets.yaml`

 ## 10. Deploy the Mongo Database

 - Build and bring up the docker container for the database
   - `cd` into `/MongoDb`
-  - Run `docker-compose up --build -d`
+  - Run `sudo docker compose up --build -d`
 - To validate, visit the IP address at port 8081 to validate the mongo express UI appears
   - e.g. `http://10.0.0.4:8081`

 ## 11. Deploy the cluster

 - `cd` into `/Kubernetes`
 - Run `deploy_cluster.sh` to deploy the cluster
 - Check your device IP from anywhere on your LAN, you should see the IoT Control Center Home page!

 ---